butterflyology/resume/README.md

-resume
+The CV &amp; resume of Chris Hamm.
 ======

-My CV &amp; resume.
+The latex files used to generate my CV and resume.

+Commits:

+1. 2017-03-04: Initial commit